DanielHL/autoformalization_pilot/README.md

 `parser.py` parses the lean files into a directed graph.
 Example usage: `python parser.py fermat_last_theorem/fermat_last_theorem.lean`

+# Organization

+This project developed out of the workshop "Autoformalization for the working mathematician" at ICERM in April, 2025.
+The benchmark was conceived and designed by a groupd of researches from industry and mathematics:

+Jarod Alper (University of Washington)
+Daniel Halpern-Leistner (Cornell University)
+Albert Q. Jiang (Mistral)
+Alex Meiburg (Perimiter Institute and Harmonic)
+Kim Morrison (Lean FRO)
+Jason Rute (Mistral)
+Adam Topaz (University of Alberta)
+Sean Welleck (Carnegie Melon University)
+Zeyu Zheng (Carnegie Melon University)

 # How to contribute
 At the moment, we are collecting problems privately.
 If you are interested in contributing, please contact me: daniel.hl@cornell.edu